Piriformis Syndrome

 Piriformis Syndrome Hip Assessment And Treatment By Physiotherapist

 Diagnosis is based on a detailed clinical assessment.
-A physiotherapist will assess hip movement, pelvic control, nerve sensitivity, and symptom reproduction with specific tests.
+A physiotherapist will assess hip movement, pelvic control, nerve sensitivity, sitting tolerance, and symptom reproduction with specific tests.
+They may also assess whether your symptoms are coming from the lumbar spine, SIJ, or surrounding hip structures.

 Imaging such as MRI may be used when symptoms persist or when other conditions need to be excluded, but it is not always required.